ritikapati/webdev-workshop/README.md

 I also write a [weekly newsletter on substack](https://renzil.substack.com) where I share powerful personal stories that have shaped the way I think and approach my career.

-> If you would like to learn together with a like-minded community, do join and help me build a community on [Discord](https://discord.gg/Th4Fg8vPSs).
+If you would like to help others learn to code, do join and help me build a community on [Discord](https://discord.gg/Th4Fg8vPSs).

 ## Build